chulminy/AE_ENVE_GEOE_121/README.md

 |Lab 09|**TBD**|July 13|July 18|July 18 at 11:30 am|
 |Lab 10|**TBD**|July 20|July 25|July 25 at 11:30 am|

-Lab1: How to use live editors, autograders, how to setup matlab editor Three number compare, simple engineering example, value assigned doc function (solve one problem)
-Lab2 : matrix creation
-Lab3 : table arrange using sortrows

-function: Unit converter
-Loop: number counter
-plot: create exact same graph
-logical indexing: matrix (max and min in matrix)
-File I/O: Copy and past
-Selection: random logical generators
-Loop: Guess logical values when x||y, x&&y, and(x,y) are given.

 ## Homework Assignments

-Students should be encouraged to work in groups through collaborative learning.
-However, students do not share their solutions to other students.
+Students should be encouraged to work in groups through collaborative learning, but to submit their assignments individually.
+Students must not share their solutions to other students.
+The TA will run a software to check the similarity of your code for detecting plagiarism.
+Please do not think you may be able to deceive graders.
+Although you pass all problems in a MATLAB grader, you fail the assignments.
+Each homework will be opened for solving on Saturday night and must be submitted before a Monday class on the following week.

-, but to submit their homework individually.
-It can be very helpful for students to see where others struggled, and what solutions other students found to the same problems.
-Students understand that there are many working solutions but only a few efficient solutions.

-Do not share your

-Sunday noon to before Monday class
 After due data and time, homework assignment in online will be closed and you are not able to submit your works.

-Different from, you know your code is properly working with your autograder tools.

-Hard-coding and copying are easily detected by parallgien tools.
-It will be very strict
+No late submission is accepted and any missed homowork will be given a 0 grade.
+Thus, students must inform the TA in advance with an email or at the office hour if you have a valid excuse.

 |HW|Topic|Starting date|Due date|Solution|
 |:---|:-----|:----|:-----|:----|